 Most portrait shoots require some creativity and forethought.
-However, with documentary-style portraits, creative planning is focused on the model’s personality and identity.
-You’re trying to bring out who they are, rather than develop your own ideas and art.
+However, with documentary-style portraits, creative planning is focused on the model’s identity.
+You’re trying to highlight their personality, rather than develop your own ideas and art.

 In fine art portraiture, it’s the reverse.
-The art you want to create – your ideas – are more important than whoever the model is.
+The art you want to create – your ideas – are more important than the model’s personality.
 For instance, look at these faceless portraits by Patty Maher.
 They’re a good example of how important the photographer’s vision is in fine art.

 This focus on art is perhaps most clear in fashion photography, where the models’ personalities are often irrelevant and eclipsed by the concept of the shoot.
 Unless the shoot is highlighting clothes and accessories instead, fashion photography tends to cross over into fine art photography.
-Just flip through a high-end fashion magazine to see this!
+Just flip through some high-end fashion magazines to see this!

 Conceptual photography is, by definition, a type of fine art.
 For this reason, the two are often confused or used interchangeably.
 However, fine art is a broader category than conceptual photography; not all fine art is conceptual, though all conceptual photos are fine art.